This post may contain affiliate links. Read our disclosure page for full details.

 This is a strategy game that, like others on this list, involves building.
 The goal is to become the most prosperous prince, as you trade livestock, build cities, trade, and more.
 You will buy and sell wares as well as use action tiles for building, shipping, mining, across two game boards.

 Codenames:Duet is a word-focused game for all you wordsmith couples out there.
-Designed specifically for 2 players (or more) this game involves providing one-word clues to your partner.
+Designed specifically for two players (or more) this game involves providing one-word clues to your partner.
 The goal?
 Work together to identify your secret agents from among the cards placed on the table.

 Before the time runs out, you and your teammate must figure out all fifteen of your agents — without revealing either of the two assassins placed among the cards or affecting too many innocent bystanders.